Hardik-Vibe/image-processing/README.md

 * Make sure Latest Node version is installed on your machine.
 If not then please follow this link ---> https://nodejs.org/en/
 1. Clone this repositery into your local machine. git clone https://github.com/Hardik-Vibe/image-processing.git
 2. You need to create Google Custom Search Engine.
 Please follow this link --> https://cse.google.co.in/cse/create/new.
 You will get one search engine id.
-You need to paste this id into app.constant.js file.
 3. You need to create Google API key.
 Please follow this link --> https://console.developers.google.com/.
-Paste this API key into app.constant.js file.
 2. Now run npm install from root directory of the project.
-3. Now run npm start command.
-Your node server will run at port 5000.
-If you want to change port then use this command PORT = 3000 node index.js
+3. Now run APIKEY=GOOGLE_API_KEY ENGINE_ID=SEARCH_ENGINE_ID PORT=PORT_NUMBER node index.js

-You can access webpage locally at http://localhost:5000.
+You can access webpage locally at http://localhost:3000.
 Live demo --> https://image-processing-vibe.herokuapp.com/

 # Authors
 * Hardik Rajput --- https://github.com/Hardik-Vibe